GAMES-UChile/mogptk/README.md

 pip install --upgrade mogptk
 ```

-For developers of the library we recommend cloning the git repository and to use the following command inside the repository folder:
+For developers of the library or for users who need the latest changes, we recommend cloning the git `develop` branch and to use the following command inside the repository folder:

 ```
 pip install --upgrade -e .